culebra.tools.Dataset class

 Load the dataset from the UCI ML repository.

-The dataset can be identified by either its id or its name, but only one of these should be provided.
+The dataset can be identified by either its id_number or its name, but only one of these should be provided.

 If the dataset has more than one output column, only the first column is considered.